Madeeha-Anjum/multi-tenancy-system/README.md

     - check app.config.settings.py for more environment variables

 5. Create a postgres database
-   - Option1: Follow the steps in the `_setup_guide` folder to create a postgres database on Google Cloud Platform
+   - Option1: Follow the steps in the `_guide` folder to create a postgres database on Google Cloud Platform
-   - Option2: Use the docker compose file in the `_setup_guide` folder to run the database locally
+   - Option2: Use the docker compose file in the `_guide` folder to run the database locally
    - Option 3: Download postgres and pgAdmin and run the database locally

 6. Run alembic migrations: